 To be motivated to create a character, I can be inspired by other’s characters or real people, a specific personality, a desire to implement some idea (ability, background, trope) or the need for the story or the interaction with previous characters.
-Maybe motivation by an idea is being overused, as some of my characters have no real distinction in personality, are not integrated with the plot or have no relation with other characters.
-But this problem happens more in the big contemporary fantasy, that is more of a universe than a story, so story may be created for them later.
+Maybe motivation by an idea is being overused, as some of my characters have no real distinction in personality, are not integrated with the plot or have no relation to other characters.
+But this problem happens more in the big contemporary fantasy, that is more of a universe than a story so a plot may be created for them later.
 For now, I try to define characters traits.

 A character sheet is something I try and give up on using.
-I tried to use things like MBTI types for personalities, even going as far as trying to make the test as one character, but this is lot of work and .
+I tried to use things like MBTI types for personalities, even going as far as trying to make the test as one character, but this is a lot of work and has a debatable utility.
 The collection of symbols may be listed.
 Also, I think about random shit like “what would X do if he won the lottery”.
 I got my priorities straight!